Return to articles

 • Taxes: Local and state taxes that apply.

-• Broadcast fees: Costs for local channels.
+• Broadcast fees: Costs for local cable channels.

 • Regional sports network fees: Charges for local sports networks.